 Create a Floorplan

-I’ve stated it before and you’ve no doubt heard it many times that social distancing is essential to reduce the spread of Covid-19 so with this in mind, create a floor plan of your new property and label each box in accordance so the removals company can operate without you being at the properties.
-You don’t need to create a professional CAD design, it can be done on a few pieces of paper and good practice is to colour code is each room and attach the relevant colours for each box.
-Make sure you take a photo of the floorplan to the removals company before the move or leave it on some boxes in your current address.
+I’ve stated it before and you’ve no doubt heard it many times that social distancing is essential to reduce the spread of Covid-19 so with this in mind, create a floor plan of your new property and label each box in accordance and this means the removals company can operate without you being at the properties.
+You don’t need to create a professional CAD design, it can be done on a few pieces of paper and good practice is to colour code or number each room and attach the relevant colours or numbers to each box.
+Make sure you take a photo of the floorplan and send it to the removals company before the move or leave it on some boxes in your current address for them to find.

-If you choose to pack yourself, use this opportunity to clean everything you own before packing it all in bubble wrap and boxing.
-It’s always nice to clean belongings and the bonus of doing this is to reduce the risk of bringing any infection into your new home.
+If you choose to pack yourself, use this opportunity to clean everything you own before you start the packing process.
+It’s always nice to have clean belongings and the bonus of doing this is to reduce the risk of bringing any infection into your new home.

-I really hope this blog has helped you understand the process of moving home or office during the Covid-19 pandemic and please feel free to contact us if you have any questions or would like a quote.
+I really hope this blog has helped you understand the process of moving home or office during the Covid-19 pandemic and please feel free to contact us if you have any questions or you would like a home, office, man and van or packing service quote.
 We’re always happy to help.